-For many people, overcoming loneliness is about increasing the level of social contact that they have with other people and there are different ways to do this.
-However, if you experience feelings of loneliness that are unrelated to social contact, you may need to develop different strategies to help you overcome this.
-We discuss both types of strategy here.
+For many people, overcoming loneliness is about increasing the level of social contact that they have with other people, and there are different ways to do this.
+However, if you experience feelings of loneliness that are unrelated to social contact, you may need to develop other strategies to overcome your feelings of loneliness.
+We discuss the different strategies here.

-For some people, feeling lonely is not about how many friends they have, but about feeling disconnected from the rest of the world.
-In this case, it can help to take small steps to feel more connected with the world around you.
+For some people, loneliness is not about how many friends they have, but about their sense of connection with the rest of the world.
+In this case, it can help to take small steps to feel more connected with those around you.

-Making contact with people you know can be a useful first step in helping you feel less alone.
-If you have friends or family, phoning someone, or sending a text or email, can help make you feel more grounded and remind you that there are people in your life.
-Sometimes just going outside for a walk and seeing other people in the street, perhaps saying hello to someone you know, can make you feel a bit better.
+Contacting people you know can be a useful first step in helping you feel less lonely.
+If you have friends or family, phoning, texting, or emailing them can help you feel more grounded and remind you that there are people in your life who love and support you.
+Also, going outside for a walk and observing people in the street, even saying hello to someone you know, can make you feel a little less lonely.

-If you are with other people or in a group situation, it can be easy to stay quiet or hide behind your phone.
-However, this can make you feel lonelier in the long run.
-Although it may feel difficult, joining in the conversation, even a bit, can often help you feel less isolated.
+When you are in a group situation, may feel easier to stay quiet or hide behind your phone.
+However, this can maintain or even increase your feelings of loneliness in the long run.
+Although it may be difficult, joining the conversation can often help you feel less lonely.

 Making the most of social contact

-If you are out of practice talking to people, starting a conversation may seem daunting at first.
+If you feel out of practice in regard to talking to other people, starting a conversation may seem daunting.
 If you find it hard knowing what to say, try asking people about themselves and what they are interested in.

-If you don’t get an enthusiastic reply, the main thing is not to take it personally.
-The other person may be having a bad day that is nothing to do with you or may feel shy too.
-You might get a more positive response from someone else.
+If you don’t get an enthusiastic reply, it is important not to take it personally.
+Maybe the other person is having a bad day, or maybe the other person is feeling just as shy or nervous as you are.
+Chances are you will get a more positive response from someone else.

 Meeting people and making friends

-For many people, meeting new people and making friends can help them overcome their feelings of loneliness.
+Meeting new people and making friends can help you overcome your feelings of loneliness.

-Many people meet their friends through their daily lives – for example, through work, their children’s schools or through people they already know.
-But for people who do not work, or live away from friends and family, it can be difficult to meet new people.
+Many people meet new people and make friends through their daily lives, for example, through work, through their children’s schools, or through people they already know.
+As a result, meeting people and making friends can be more difficult for people who do not work, or live far away from friends and family.

 Here are a few ideas: